-The Cubii entered a market for under desk pedals that’s come into its own over the past few years.
-Back in 2014 when we first reviewed the DeskCycle under desk bike, there were fewer products on the market and less competition.
+The Cubii entered a market for under desk pedals that’s really come into its own over the past few years.
+Back in 2014, when we first reviewed the DeskCycle under desk bike, there were fewer products out there and therefore, less competition.
 The two category options for pedaling under your desk were upright stationary bike desks like the FitDesk 2.0 and LifeSpan C3, or under desk bikes like the DeskCycle.

 We elected not to run a review of the Cubii at the time because the product was still a prototype.
-In fact, while we had a fair degree of skepticism about its ergonomics, we also had a sneaking suspicion these savvy entrepreneurs—especially the charismatic CEO of Fitness Cubed, Arnav Dalmai—would eventually find a way around the inevitable challenges of bringing a product like this to market.
+In fact, while we had a fair degree of skepticism about its ergonomics, we also had a sneaking suspicion these savvy entrepreneurs—especially the charismatic CEO of Fitness Cubed, Arnav Dalmia and his wife Shivani Jain eventually find a way around the inevitable challenges of bringing a product like this to market.

-Indeed, as has been the case with several high-flying Kickstarter campaigns, actually getting to market was a grueling process for this upstart.
-The eighteen months it took them to finally establish a reliable factory relationship in China far exceeded their original objectives.
-Despite the delay, thousands of consumers waited patiently for the product, and thousands more have flocked to buy a Cubii since the unit finally started shipping in December of 2015.
-After visiting with the company’s Chicago loft headquarters this summer, we decided it was time to finally take the unit into our testing lab, and do a full Cubii review.
+Indeed, as has been the case with several high-flying Kickstarter campaigns garnering a lot of media attention, actually getting to market was a grueling process for this upstart.
+The 18 months it took them to finally establish a reliable factory relationship in China far exceeded their original objectives.
+Despite the delay, however, thousands of consumers waited patiently for the product, and thousands more flocked to buy one when the unit finally started shipping in December, 2015.
+After visiting Cubii’s Chicago loft headquarters one summer, we decided it was time to finally take the unit into our testing lab, and do a full Cubii review.

 Cubii became one of several new under desk elliptical “trainers” to hit the market, which feature a lower profile pedaling motion versus the traditional higher profile circular pedaling motion of a bike trainer.

-The new category stiffens the competition.
+This new category stiffens the competition.
 For one, the elliptical motion is generally easier on your knees.
 That’s one reason they’re so popular in the gym.
 But the elliptical motion also packs another benefit specific to desk use.
 The knees aren’t raised as high as in a regular circular cycle motion, so there is less chance you’ll hit them on the bottom of the desk when you’re pedaling.
-This is one of the most common complaints from under desk bike users, and while the elliptical motion does not completely solve this issue—except, perhaps, for the shortest of individuals—it does mitigate it somewhat.
-Taller users will especially have difficulty.
+This is one of the most common complaints from under desk bike users, and while the elliptical motion does not completely solve this issue—except, perhaps, for the shortest of individuals—it does mitigate it to a large extent.
 (Pointer: an adjustable height desk, ideally one equipped with an adjustable under-counter keyboard tray, can resolve the issue entirely.)

-Generally speaking, the desk cycle category is filled with cheaply manufactured mechanical devices sold on late night infomercials to yawning couch potatoes.
-Given the landscape, the Cubii stands out like a rose among thorns.
+Generally speaking, the desk cycle category is filled with cheaply manufactured mechanical devices, as we mentioned earlier, sold on late night infomercials to yawning couch potatoes.
+Given that landscape, the Cubii stands out like a rose among thorns.

-Besides its elliptical motion, the Cubii blows away the competition in one main category, its “smart” functionality.
-Only the Cubii uses Bluetooth to link to an app on your smart phone (Android and iPhone are currently supported) where it keeps track of your exercise stats like speed, distance, time, stride, and calories burned.
-Most products on the market offer similar tracking ability but send it to a separate, cumbersome console (either on the product or on your desk).
+Besides its elliptical motion, the Cubii blows away the competition in another important category: its “smart” functionality.
+Only the Cubii Pro model uses Bluetooth to link to an app on your smartphone (Android and iPhone are currently supported) where it keeps track of your exercise stats like speed, distance, time, stride, and calories burned.
+Most products on the market offer a similar tracking ability but send it to a separate, cumbersome console (either on the product or on your desk).